oleg-shilo/cs-script.vscode/README.md

 # CS-Script - VSCode Extension (CS-Script.VSCode)

-Execution, debugging and editing C# scripts that target .NET and Mono (no .NET Core required).</br>
+Execution, debugging and editing C# scripts (powered by CS-Script engine) that target .NET and Mono (no .NET Core required).
-A single C# file is all that is required to run the script.
-Support for VB.NET scripts is currently limited to Windows only.
+A single C# file is all that is required to run the script. </br>
+This extension Intellisense support for VB.NET scripts is currently limited to Windows only.</br>

 ---

 Note this extension depends on "ms-vscode.mono-debug" and "ms-vscode.csharp".
-Thus if these extensions are installed or function incorrectly please log error reports at their corresponding web sites.
+Thus if these extensions are installed but function incorrectly please log error reports at their corresponding web sites.

 ---